YinJC/uk-tex-faq/FAQ-secthead.md

----
-layout: page
-title: The style of section headings
+# The style of section headings
----

 Suppose that the editor of your favourite journal has specified that section headings must be centred, in small capitals, and subsection headings ragged